 Create a Template

 It’s important to have a comprehensive plan upfront so you can make sure you are using Action Plans efficiently and in a way that best suits your teams’ needs.
 Once you have identified processes that Action Plans can be leveraged for, we recommend that you create Company templates based on your company standards that can be adjusted to meet project needs.
-To assist you with this process, we have compiled Action Plan template examples, click here to download the zipped file.
+To assist you with this process, we have compiled Action Plan template examples, see Action Plan Templates and Owners Action Plan Templates.
 We recommend you set up a meeting within your organization and external collaborators to discuss the identified processes using the templates to guide the conversation.
 To learn more about creating Action Plan Templates, see Create an Action Plan Template.

 Note: Procore will soon be adding more Action Plan Template examples to help users leverage Action Plans and identify processes that work for their teams.

 STEP 1: DOWNLOAD THE action plan templates FILE

 Click here to download the Action Plan Templates zipped file.

 Click here to download the Procore Owners Action Plan Templates zipped file.